 The idea of this shoot came about from a collaboration between myself and Indulgence Catering, a boutique catering company that I work with often at weddings.
 One of our regular venues together is the indescribable Aynhoe Park so we just knew we had to use this as our location.
 We created a stunning, seasonal inspired shoot in the Orangery of Aynhoe.

 I’ve worked closely with Zita Elze for some years now.
-Zita is a incredible floral designer and recognised worldwide.
+Recognised worldwide, Zita is a incredible floral designer.
 She shares her knowledge on advanced wedding design courses at the Zita Elze Design Academy.
 One of Zita’s students, Kim Soo Yeul who’s work I photographed has been featured in Wedding Flowers magazine.

-Clare and James had a colourful wedding when they married this April at Aynhoe Park.
+Clare and James were married this April with a colourful Aynhoe Park wedding.
 They combined a traditional Church ceremony with a bold and quirky reception.
 I’m delighted that their wedding has been featured in Brides magazine which you can see below.

-Hollie & Dom were married last Autumn at the ever incredible venue, Aynhoe Park.
-This wedding has been featured on Rock My Wedding which they claimed (and I agree!) had some of the best aisle style they’ve seen!
-Hollie ensured that the Autumnal theme was brought indoors to the orangery, using leaves to pave the way down the aisle, but also a stunning arch to frame them.
+Hollie & Dom chose an Aynhoe Park autumn wedding day.
+Having been featured on Rock My Wedding they claimed this wedding had some of the best aisle style they’ve seen!
+I have to agree!
+Hollie ensured that the Aynhoe Park Autumn wedding look was brought indoors to the orangery, using leaves to pave the way down the aisle, but also a stunning arch to frame them.

 So what happens when someone in the wedding industry gets married…a whole lot of pretty!
 Maids to Measure is a unique, UK based bridesmaid dress company and the brain child of Sinclair and her sister, India.
 So if anyone can have 13 bridesmaids, it’s Sinclair!
 Each bridesmaid with a bespoke bridesmaid dress to suit her style and 2 twins, the maids of honours, looking fabulous flaunting the new print!